opencobra/cobratoolbox/README.md

 Data should be formatted exactly as specified (see also “Examples” section).
 The input files should have names as listed in the input section.
 The first part of [part 2] is meant to be run only once to create a global microbiota model.
 The user can decide to use different FVA functions in part 3.
 The user should be careful calculating the number of cores to allocate.
-Priority should be given in assigning cores for each personalized model simulation (one core for patient), then, if more cores are available (ex. user running the pipeline on the HPC) the use of the new fastFVA is suggested.
+Priority should be given in assigning cores for each personalized model simulation (one core for patient), then, if more cores are available (ex. user running the pipeline on the HPC) the use of fastFVA is suggested.
 Please take note that if the specific option is enabled in the input file most of the outputs are saved also in open format (xml, csv) in the dedicated folder.
 This might substantially slow down computations.
 By setting ‘autorun’=0 autorun function will be disabled.
 You are now running in manual / debug mode.
 Please note that the usage in manual mode is strongly discouraged and should be used only for